New Petya Ransomware Strikes Around the Globe

 1. Remain calm.
 Rash decisions could cause further data loss.
 For example, if you discover a Ransomware infection and suddenly cut power to a server, versus powering it down properly, you could lose data in addition to the infected data.

 2. Check your most-recent set of backups.
-If they are in-tact and up-to-date, the ransomware data recovery becomes easier to restore to a different system.
+If they are in-tact and up-to-date, the data recovery becomes easier to restore to a different system.

 3. Never pay the ransom because attackers may not unlock your data.
 We mentioned this earlier on.
 There are many cases of Ransomware victims paying the ransom demanded and not receiving their data in return.
 Rather than running this risk, companies should work with data recovery experts who may be able to regain access to the data by reverse-engineering the malware.